 Project management and business support costs have been allocated to the project, but no breakdown of these figures has been supplied.

-The project must be further progressed before an assessment of prudency can be completed.
-The primary driver of renewal has been demonstrated but an appropriate decision making process has not been documented.
-It is considered prudent to complete a comprehensive options assessment.
+The project is assessed as prudent.
+The primary driver of renewal has been demonstrated and an acceptable but improvable decision making process has been documented.